mcsahlin/hotsec/README.md

 ---

-## Testing requests
+## Config setup

+1. Go to api/config/config.sample.php and update file with your own db credentials.
+2. Remove '.sample' from the file name.
+3. The accompanied sample data are to be found in the root file hotsec.sql.
-Use postman or similar interface to test out the HotSec API as follows:
+4. Use postman or similar interface to test out the HotSec API as follows:

 ### SELLERS